 While factors like driver intoxication do play a role in some truck accidents, the most common acts of driver negligence include but may not be limited to:

-According to the National Highway Traffic Safety Administration (NHTSA), there are numerous ways to become distracted while driving, especially when it comes to big rig truck drivers who drive for long periods at a time.
+According to the National Highway Traffic Safety Administration (NHTSA), there are numerous ways to become distracted while driving, especially when it comes to big rig truck drivers who drive for long periods.
 Forms of distraction include texting behind the wheel, tuning the radio, eating, and generally “spacing out” to their surroundings.

 This condition causes drivers to lose their motor functions and delays their reaction times.
 You do not have to be asleep at the wheel to be found liable for an accident due to driver fatigue.
 Simply being sleepy can cause a driver to violate the rules of the road and put other lives at risk.

-According to the National Transportation Safety Board (NTSB), fatigue is a contributing factor in 30 percent to 40 percent of all heavy truck accidents.
+According to the National Transportation Safety Board (NTSB), fatigue contributes to 30% to 40% of all heavy truck accidents.
 A truck driver’s duties and lifestyle lend themselves readily to exhaustion and diet deficiency, which increase the fatigue drivers may feel.
 Causes of driver fatigue include: